Death of Suzanne Rees

-In late October 2025, Suzanne Rees, an 80-year old passenger aboard the Coral Adventurer cruise ship, died on Lizard Island in Queensland, Australia.
-The Coral Adventurer arrived on Lizard Island on 25 October 2025, and Rees left the ship with a group for a hike to Cook's Look, a lookout point on the island.
-Rees fell ill during the hike, and was told to return to the ship unaccompanied.
+In late October 2025, Suzanne Rees, an 80-year old passenger aboard the cruise ship Coral Adventurer, died on Lizard Island in Queensland, Australia.
+The Coral Adventurer arrived at Lizard Island on 25 October 2025, and Rees left the ship with a group for a hike to Cook's Look, a lookout point on the island.
+Rees fell ill during the hike and was told to return to the ship unaccompanied.
 However, the Coral Adventurer left Lizard Island without Rees on board.
-After her absence aboard the ship was realised, a search-and-rescue mission began, and Rees' dead body was discovered on 26 October 2025.
-Katherine Rees, Suzanne Rees' daughter, described her death as "a failure of care and common sense".
+After her absence aboard the ship was noticed, a search-and-rescue mission began, and her dead body was discovered on the island the following morning.
+Her daughter Katherine Rees described her death as "a failure of care and common sense".